-Over the last two decades, in the metal finishing industry, in particular the electroplating sector, have enabled the automobile manufacturers to enhance their product offering.
+Over the last two decades, the metal finishing industry has seen significant advancements.
+In particular, the electroplating sector has enabled automobile manufacturers to enhance their product offering.
 In addition, while improving their overall environmental footprint.

 Another benefit of delaying the onset of corrosion is that it makes it possible to repair large subassemblies.
 In past years if, for example, a power steering system broke down, chances were that the nuts and bolts holding it together would be so rusty it could not be disassembled and repaired and would have to be replaced completely.
 Today that is not the case, these assemblies can disassembled and repaired.
 Consequently, automotive manufacturers have been able to extend their warranties (many are now up to 7 years) making the cost of ownership lower and more predictable.

 With the use of these improved metal finishes manufacturers have been able to use thinner gauge materials thanks to the properties of these coating.
 Thinner gauge has meant lower weight and hence improved fuel efficiency and less effect on the environment.

 Most major automotive manufacturers use robot assembly lines.
 These rely on the components meeting the robots pre-set requirements, in particular the fasteners used to assemble the car.
 These fasteners must have a specific coefficient of friction.
 When the robot uses them, they need to tighten to the correct torque.
 If they don’t, the robot will stop the line.
 By electroplating the fasteners and applying a torque-controlling top coat, we ensure these fasteners meet the robot’s pre-programmed requirements, keeping the line running.